mandolon/rehome.app/README.md

 # Rehome.app

-A modern, API-first platform for pet rehoming and adoption, built with Laravel and React, designed to be iOS-ready from day one.
+A modern, API-first preconstruction platform focusing on design, permit, and building workflows.
+Built with Laravel and React, designed to be iOS-ready from day one.

 ## 🏗️ Architecture Overview